-The word post can mean “after,” of course, and the posts pictured in this post certainly have lived on long after their time.
+The word post as a prefix can mean “after,” of course, and the posts pictured in this post certainly have lived on long after their time.
 When I first saw one of these concrete posts with an iron ring stapled on top planted near the curb in front of an older house, I thought, “You know, that looks like it could be . . . but nay.
-No way.”
+No way.
+Not in the twenty-first century.”

 But my first thought was correct.
 These concrete anachronisms survive in several areas of Fort Worth.